☝️ The most important facts in brief

 Are you interested in studying medicine?

-We are happy to advise you free of charge about your options for studying medicine, including medical studies in other EU countries that are fully recognised in Germany.
+We will be happy to advise you free of charge about your options for studying medicine, including advice on studying medicine in another EU country, which is fully recognised in Germany.

 What exactly is an ophthalmologist?